 Code Mitigation Measure Securing Mechanism M-21 Advance warning and accurate location details of construction, maintenance and decommissioning operations, associated Safety Zones and advisory passing distances will be given via Notices to Mariners and Kingfisher Bulletins.
 To be secured as a condition of the Generation Asset and Transmission Asset Marine Licences.
 M-23 Application for and use of Safety Zones of up to 500m during construction, major maintenance and decommissioning phases.
 Where appropriate, guard vessels will also be used to ensure adherence with Safety Zones or advisory passing distances, as defined by risk assessment, to mitigate any impact which poses a risk to surface navigation during construction, maintenance and decommissioning phases.
 Such impacts may include partially installed structures or cables, extinguished navigation lights or other unmarked hazards.
-M-24 Any objects dropped on the seabed during works associated with Caledonia North will be reported and objects will be recovered where they pose a hazard to other marine users and where recovery is possible.
-M-25 Development of and adherence to an Emergency Response Cooperation Plan (ERCoP).
-The ERCoP will be prepared in line with MCA guidance and confirms what measures Caledonia North has in place to support any emergency response.
+M-24 Any objects dropped on the seabed during works associated with the Proposed Development will be reported and objects will be recovered where they pose a hazard to other marine users and where recovery is possible.
+To be secured as a condition of the Generation Asset and Transmission Asset Marine Licences.
+M-25 Development of and adherence to a Emergency Response Cooperation Plan (ERCoP).
+The ERCoP will be prepared in line with MCA guidance and confirms what measures the Proposed Development has in place to support any emergency response.
 To be secured as a condition of the Generation Asset and Transmission Asset Marine Licences.
 M-26 Marine coordination and communication to manage project vessel movements.
 To be secured as a condition of the Generation Asset and Transmission Asset Marine Licences.
 M-38 Crossing and proximity agreements with known existing pipeline and cables operators will be sought.
 To be secured as a condition of the Generation Asset and Transmission Asset Marine Licences.